idbrii/love-gamepadguesser/README.md

 You can also use gamepadguesser with your own art.
 The easiest way is to modify the art in gamepadguesser/assets/images/ to ensure the correct file names.

-You can also get the name of the console associated with the joystick:
+You can also get the name of the console associated with the joystick ("xbox", "playstation", "nintendo"):

 ```lua
 function love.gamepadpressed(joystick, button)